 Private instruction in piano, organ, voice, guitar, wind, string, and percussion instruments is offered.
 One half-hour lesson per week plus one hour of practice per day for a semester yields one hour of credit toward elective credit.
+Participation in a Primary Ensemble (MUS101 or 105) or permission of the department chair is required in order to study privately.
 Applied music courses may not be audited.

 160. Applied Music for Electives.
 (1 hour) Individual instruction in piano, organ, voice, guitar, wind, string, and percussion instruments for music electives.
-Primary Ensemble requirement is waived.
+Primary Ensemble requirement is waived. please see Financial Planning and Expenses section.
 Prerequisite: permission of the instructor.
 Fall and Spring